⚞ ¥ ⚟

 “Really?”
 Yen laughed.

-“No, but he went to a mass and donated to a church once like he said he would when you finally left.”
+“No, but he went to a mass and donated to a church once like he said he would when we were finally sure you weren’t coming back.”

 Yen grinned ear-to-ear.
 “I made a pimp go to church.
 Let me memorize that.”